Skip to content

 F&B Mfg Listed by play Ransomware Group

-On January 23, 2026, the play Ransomware Group added a United States-based food and beverage manufacturing company to its public leak site, confirming that internal files had been exfiltrated during a ransomware attack.
+On January 23, 2026, the play Ransomware Group added a United States-based food and beverage manufacturing company to its public leak site, claiming that internal files had been exfiltrated during a ransomware attack.

 Public reporting indicates the incident involves a manufacturing firm in the F&B sector.
 The play Ransomware Group listed the victim on its dark-web portal, a standard step in its extortion process after data has been stolen.
 Available reporting describes the exposed material as internal files, though the precise volume and full list of records remain undisclosed.
 No confirmed total of affected individuals has been published, leaving many employees, contractors, and business partners uncertain whether their personal information is among the stolen data.